Secretariat

 Save the Children, Urban Research and Learning Advisor

 Anupama is a member of the urban team at Save the Children.
-She also supports knowledge and content development for the Global Alliance – Cities4Children.
+She is a co-editor of the blog and research series of Cities4Children.
 She has over 15 years of experience as a designer and research consultant and has worked with global children’s organisations like UNICEF as well as held research and teaching posts in academic institutions in New York and Singapore.
 Her past work includes exploratory research on common space in informal settlements in India, facilitating child-focused participatory planning and design workshops and projects, developing child-friendly community indicators to promote child right’s respecting environments, developing neighbourhood and housing level Quality of Life indicators and supporting the development of global guidance and principles for public spaces for children in both formal and informal contexts.
 She received her doctorate in Environmental Psychology at the Graduate Center, City University of New York.

 Steering Commitee